 • Python-based — may have higher latency than Rust/Go alternatives

-• Plugin ecosystem is nascent compared to Traefik or Kong
+• Plugin ecosystem is growing but nascent compared to Traefik or Kong

-• No TBAC or fine-grained tool-level authorization (uses basic auth)
+• No TBAC or fine-grained tool-level authorization (uses RBAC, not task-based)

 Best for: Teams who need to unify MCP servers, REST APIs, and A2A agents behind a single open-source gateway with real observability.